ofirgall/dotfiles/README.md

 * nvim - if tree is open when closing session the session tries to recover it and doesnt work
 * nvim - when opening nvim with args e.g: nvim ~/.zshrc don't attach to session (tmp edit)
 * zsh - zsh-mode-vi makes issues with up/down partial history match
-* nvim - autocomplete order (SyslogFile is a good exapme)
 * tmux - not suspended (not active) change status colors
 * nvim - when escaping from autocomplete it escape from select mode (using autocomplet while using snippets)
 * nvim - gD/gd/gi binds with splits